What is a paediatric nurse and their role and responsibilities?

 What is a paediatric nurse?

-Working as a paediatric nurse, your role and responsibilities will vary depending on the age, health condition and requirements of the children you care for.
-For example, at Pulse Nursing at Home, our community paediatric nurses’ roles and responsibilities consist of the following:
+Working as a paediatric nurse, your responsibilities will vary depending on the age, health condition and requirements of the children you care for and the care setting you work in.

-• Regularly communicating with colleagues, the client, their family and clinical lead
+• Regular communication with colleagues, the client, their family and clinical lead

 • Managing infection prevention and control